TomFrankly/pipedream-notion-voice-notes/README.md

 For speech to text, Groq is generally recommended.
 They allow up to 8 hours of free transcription per day, and their models are extremely fast.

-- Groq
+- Groq (free tier available)
 - Deepgram
 - AssemblyAI
 - ElevenLabs
-- Google Gemini
+- Google Gemini (free tier available)
 - OpenAI

 **AI (LLMs):**

 For AI (summarization, translation, AI cleanup), Groq is generally recommended for most use cases.
 Their open-source Llama models have a generous free tier, are extremely fast, and are adequate for this workflow's main use cases.

+If you want to run more complex prompts on your transcript, you can also use higher-powered models from Anthropic, Google, or OpenAI.

-- Groq
+- Groq (free tier available)
 - Anthropic
-- Google Gemini
+- Google Gemini (free tier available)
 - OpenAI
-- Cerebras
+- Cerebras (free tier available)

 For each service, a handful of tested models are provided as default options.
 There is also a **Custom AI Model** option you can access by enabling Advanced Settings, which is useful if you want to specify another model.